viswanathct/declair/design/design.md

 		* selector
 		* count / [all/some/none]

-* Remote source has a target local source.

 * Errors are stored in a sub-object and are sources themselves.

 * Custom source are treated as components themselves, to allow for better DevEx and lazy initialization (IE: Initialized only when the relevant page or subsection is rendered).

 * Parent sources are available to all children and imparted to descendants.